Moto Guzzi Logo

 Moto Guzzi Logo 1958-1976

-The emblem, which appeared in 1958, received the nickname Del Gambalunga due to its characteristic elongated shape.
-The bird and lettering were retained, but the eagle turned into a long, thin strip of black, and the company name took its place in the lower right corner.
-It was rumored that the symbol was associated with fascism, although in reality, it was just a bad design.
+The emblem, which appeared in 1958, was nicknamed Del Gambalunga because of its characteristic elongated shape.
+The bird and the inscription were retained, but the eagle turned into a long, thin strip of black color, and the company name took its place in the lower right corner.
+There were rumors that the symbol was associated with fascism, although, in fact, it was just an unfortunate design.

 1976 – 1994